Brendon-Coombes/blog/source/_posts/azure-sentiment-analysis.md

 ---
-title: Azure Sentiment Analysis - How Negative Am I?
+title: Azure Sentiment Analytics - How Negative Am I?
 categories:
- - [Azure, Cognitive Services, Sentiment Analysis]
+ - [Azure, Cognitive Services, Sentiment Analytics]
  - [Azure, Cognitive Services, Text Analytics]
 date: 2018-07-11 16:22:01
 tags:
  - Azure
+ - Azure Functions
  - Azure Cognitive Services
- - Azure Sentiment Analysis
+ - Azure Sentiment Analytics
  - Personal Growth
 ---
 Recently I was given the feedback that I am quite negative in the office.
 I was not surprised by this feedback as I have noticed it in myself too, and I want to do something about it.